Contact Michael for finance, operations, and human resources.

 Biography coming soon.

 Lisa E. Smalls is a native of Atlanta, GA with a deep love and appreciation for its unique cultural imprint.
 She holds a BA in English/Communications from Talladega College and an MA in Arts Administration from Winthrop University.
 Lisa spent twenty years as an educator before transitioning to a career in arts administration.
-Her progression from arts patron to an emerging arts leader is fueled by a desire to foster a love for the arts and education by creating equitable access for all, particularly underserved populations impacted by a lack of DEI initiatives.

 Contact Emmitt for Individual Artist Career Opportunity Grants and the Southern Prize and State Fellowships.